Trim/papillon/docs/source/install.rst

 :Date: 2011-10-25
 :Copyright: CC-BY 3.0

-This document presents the installation of Ishtar on a machine with GNU/Linux.
+This document presents the installation of Papillon on a machine with GNU/Linux.
-Instruction are given for Debian but they are easy to adapt to other distribution.
+Instructions are given for Debian and bash but they are easy to adapt to other distribution and other shells.

 .. contents::